mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 ```

 To get the value for a given key and verify that the key was present,
-as opposed to getting the zero value because it wasn't,
+as opposed to getting the zero value because it isn't,
 capture the second return value which is a `bool`.
 For example:

 ```go